Louis Kalff Bijou Table Lamp – Original box

 After World War II Kalff kept himself active in industrial design for Philips.
 After his retirement in 1960, Louis Kalff stayed with Philips as a consultant and architect.
 In 1961 he was given the direction and execution of the Evoluon building in Eindhoven.
 It was the last work of the light architect who almost worked for forty years at the Philips group.

-Later edition with a different lampshade and other base.
-You can find it here on Vintageinfo: Louis Kalff Bijou Desk Lamp
+1960s, 1970s edition.
+Different lampshade and another base.
+You can find it over here on Vintageinfo: Louis Kalff Bijou Desk Lamp